abirkel/Vespera/README.md

 The GPU variant affects which base image Vespera uses (e.g., `aurora-nvidia`, `aurora-main`).
 All other Vespera features work identically across GPU variants.

 Use `./tools/check-aurora-packages.sh` to see Aurora's current package list, or check the [static reference](.references/AURORA-CUSTOMIZATIONS.md).
+The tool supports GPU variants: `./tools/check-aurora-packages.sh --gpu-variant nvidia`.

 Vespera customizes this foundation by:
 - **Package Customization**: Remove unwanted packages and add preferred alternatives (both RPM and Flatpak)